Metal Search

 Understanding the Tensile Strength of Tungsten

-Due to its high tensile strength, tungsten metal alloy is extensively used to produce hard metals based on tungsten carbides (tungsten steel).
-The ability to withstand high stress makes it an ideal alloy for the aerospace and automobile industries.
-Tungsten comes with machining challenges; however, it can be used with effective strategies to make highly specialized devices, such as high-temperature furnace parts, high-voltage breakers, and high-power semiconductor rectifying devices.
+Due to its exceptional tensile strength, tungsten metal alloy is extensively used to produce hard metals like tungsten carbide (tungsten steel).
+In terms of tensile strength and versatility, it is often compared to carbon steel.
+The ability to withstand high stress makes tungsten steel an ideal alloy for aerospace and military engineering applications.

-However, it doesn’t matter what metal has the highest tensile strength unless it scores equally well on compressive strength for high-strength applications of any type.
+However, it doesn’t matter what natural metal has the highest tensile strength unless it scores equally well on compressive strength for high-strength applications of any type.

 Understanding the Compressive Strength of Tungsten

-The higher the load a material can bear, the stronger it can resist plastic deformation.
-This ability of the material to withstand load stress is expressed as the yield strength of a material.
+The higher the load a given material can bear, the stronger it can resist plastic or permanent deformation.
+A material’s ability to withstand load stress is expressed as its yield strength.
 The yield strength of tungsten and its alloys varies between 300 to 1000 MPa.
-A tungsten-carbon alloy (tungsten carbide) displays yield strength close to that of a diamond.
-That’s why tungsten carbide is mainly used for cutting and mining tools.

-Stainless Steel 860 520
+Stainless Steel 860520

 • High corrosion resistance